clfee/clfee.github.io/_posts/2021-08-31-Image Classification1.markdown

 excerpt: "Malaria cell classification (part1)"
 ---

 I remember years ago seeing my colleague spent hours under a microscope counting Dauer larva formation.
 I mean it is a lot of fun doing experiments, making new discoveries in the lab but telling differences of these tiny worms would probably the last thing I'd like to do.
 This kind of task takes lots of valuable time from a researcher.
-Imagine, how many more novel anti-ageing agents like this [article](https://pubmed.ncbi.nlm.nih.gov/23049887/) Yongsoon could bring to us if the deep learning techniques were ready to use back in 2011.
+Imagine, how many more novel anti-aging agents like this [article](https://pubmed.ncbi.nlm.nih.gov/23049887/) Yongsoon could bring to us if the deep learning techniques were ready to use back in 2011.

 ![img2](/assets/images/dauer.PNG)